oddbird/css-sandbox/src/toggles/explainer.md

 panel-tab:first-of-type {
   /* The first tab also sets its initial state
     to be active */
-  toggle: tab 1/1 group sticky;
+  toggle: tab 1 at 1 group sticky;
 }

 panel-tab:toggle(tab) {